• Skip to primary navigation

 Cheers!

-If you’re looking to buy any fermentation equipment, don’t forget to check out my Recommended Products Page (click to see my page), which breaks down all my best picks by category.
+If you want to buy any fermentation equipment, don’t forget to check out my Recommended Products Page (click to see my page), which breaks down all my best picks by category.

-I always hand-select items that I either own, have used, or have researched well to ensure they are great.
-I also give not only top-of-the-line but also inexpensive alternatives, so my choices work for any budget.
+I always hand-select items I own, have used, or have researched well to ensure they are great.
+I also give top-of-the-line and inexpensive alternatives, so my choices work for any budget.

 Related Fermentation Guide

-Now that you’ve learned the trick to preventing hot sauce from seperating, here are a few things that you might find interesting…
+Now that you’ve learned the trick to preventing hot sauce from separating and how much xanthan gum to use in hot sauce, here are a few things that you might find interesting…

 • How Much Sauerkraut Should I Eat Daily?